spanexx/KolocollectV1/PLAN.md

 # Frontend Integration Plan

+## Latest Plan Update (May 10, 2025)

+### Member Service Implementation Plan

+#### Overview

+Currently, the Kolocollect application is treating community members as simple objects within the community data structure, but they are actually references to Member documents.
+This leads to improper handling in the frontend components, specifically in the `getActiveMemberCount` function of the community-list component.

+This plan outlines how to properly create APIs for the Member schema, establish a Member service, and integrate these properly with the community list component.

+#### Backend Changes

+1. **Create Member Controller**
+   - Implement RESTful APIs to handle member operations
+   - Include endpoints for:
+     - Get all members
+     - Get members by community ID
+     - Get member by ID
+     - Update member status
+     - Get active member count by community ID

+2. **Create Member Routes**
+   - Define routes for the member controller endpoints
+   - Implement proper middleware for authentication and validation

+#### Frontend Changes

+1. **Create Member Model**
+   - Ensure the frontend Member model aligns with the backend model
+   - Define proper interfaces for API responses

+2. **Implement Member Service**
+   - Create a service to interact with the Member APIs
+   - Include methods for:
+     - Getting all members
+     - Getting members by community ID
+     - Getting member by ID
+     - Updating member status
+     - Getting active member count

+3. **Update Community List Component**
+   - Refactor `getActiveMemberCount` to use the Member service
+   - Update `isCommunityFull` to use the new service
+   - Remove console.log statements and improve error handling

 ## Overview

 This document outlines the plan for integrating the frontend with the existing backend APIs for the KoloCollect application.
 Based on our analysis of the backend codebase, we'll create a systematic approach to developing frontend components that interact with these APIs.